usnistgov/oscal-xproc3/README.md

 [OSCAL][oscal] on an [XProc 3.0][xproc] platform

 OSCAL is the Open Security Controls Assessment Language.
-It is a domain-specific language supporting the field of systems security and risk management (RMF), expressed in XML, JSON and other formats.
-This site supports primarily but *not exclusively* XML formatted OSCAL.
+It is a domain-specific language supporting the field of systems security, security assessment and risk management (RMF), expressed in XML, JSON and other formats.
+This site supports primarily but *not exclusively* XML-formatted OSCAL.

 The XProc demonstrations and capabilities shown are not limited to OSCAL.

-[TODO: split out some of the high-level discussion and guidance into a wiki?]

 ## Background and project goals

-This project aims to make XML-based processing using commodity (open-source) tools more broadly available to users and developers of OSCAL.
+This project aims to make XML-based processing using commodity (open-source) tools more broadly available, useful, reliable and intelligible, especially to users and developers of OSCAL.

 The many subordinate goals include:

   - Supporting OSCAL activities such as schema testing and development
-  - Providing useful models for XProc 3.0 and related standards and initiatives
+  - Providing useful applications and models for study, showing XProc 3.0 and related standards and initiatives

 Learn more about XProc in [researching-xproc.md](./researching-xproc.md).